niklasinde/charlatan/docs/index.rst

 Charlatan supports Python 2 (only tested with 2.7) and 3 (tested with 3.3).

-**Why Charlatan?** Since "charlatan" used to define "an itinerant seller of supposed remedies", we thought it would be a good name for a library providing fixtures for tests.
+**Why Ciarlare?** Since "charlatan" used to define "an itinerant seller of supposed remedies", we thought it would be a good name for a library providing fixtures for tests.
 Credit for the name goes to Zack Heller.